ishiland/python-geosupport/README.rst

 corresponds to the Python interpreter you are using.
 Ex., Python 32-bit will only work with Geosupport 32-bit.

- 1. Install the python package
+1. Install the python package:

   ``pip install geosupport``

- 2. Geocode some addresses:
+2. Import the package and create and instance of:

    ``import geosupport``

    ``g = geosupport.Geocode()``

+3. Geocode some addresses:

    **Geocode by borough code**